Per Magnusson: First UK No 1s

 Per and David's success on the UK Singles Chart soon followed.
 Westlife had approached Cheiron for material to their upcoming self-titled debut album and the duo co-wrote three songs which they also produced.
 "If I Let You Go" was released in August 1999 as Westlife's ever second single.
 It went straight to No 1 becoming Per and David's first top position in the UK.
 "Fool Again", which came out in March 2000 as the fifth single taken from the same album, became the duo's second in less than seven months.

 By the end of that same year, Westlife issued their follow-up album Coast to Coast.
 Five songs co-written and / or produced by the tandem had found their way onto the record.
 "My Love" hit the UK record stores in October as the album's first single.
 It entered the charts at No 1.
 The close collaboration between Westlife and Per and David has continued ever since.

 The Backstreet Boys had in 1999 broken nearly every record in the book with their album Millennium.
 In 2000 the group turned to Per and David for help on their next, titled Black & Blue, which was released in November.
 Including the tandem's productions of "It's True" and "The Answer to Our Life", the record became another huge international success selling more than 12 million copies.

 These recordings turned out to be some of Cheiron's last before closing up.
 By the end of 2000, at the top of the industry, the studio's songwriters and producers decided to go separate ways.

 A Side Productions is formed

 Shortly after the shutdown of Cheiron Studios, Per and David formed A Side Productions, their own production company.
-Located in the center of Stockholm, the duo soon embarked on several major projects including working on Westlife's upcoming third record World of Our Own.
+Located in the center of Stockholm, the duo soon embarked on several major projects including working on Westlife's third album World of Our Own.
 Together they co-wrote and produced four songs which all appear on the album.
 One of the songs was "Evergreen", that soon was about to enter Guinness World Records.
 Released in the UK in November 2001, the album instantly shot to No 1.